Azpeitia

-Azpeitia (meaning 'down the rock' in Basque) is a town and municipality within the province of Gipuzkoa, in the Basque Country, Spain, located on the Urola river a few kilometres east of Azkoitia.
+Azpeitia is a town and municipality within the province of Gipuzkoa, in the Basque Country, Spain, located on the Urola river a few kilometres east of Azkoitia.
 Its population is 14,580 (as of 2014).
-It is located 41 kilometres southwest of Donostia/San Sebastián.
+It is located 41 km southwest of San Sebastián.

 Azpeitia is the birthplace of Ignatius of Loyola.
 The house of his birth is now preserved as a part of large Jesuit compound, the Sanctuary of Loyola, a major attraction of tourists and pilgrims alike.
 It is also the birthplace of Renaissance composer Juan de Anchieta.

 Azpeitia lies at the foot of the massive Izarraitz towering over the town and much visited by the townspeople.
 The Basque Railway Museum is located in the town.

 Historical background

 Azpeitia was incorporated in 1310 by a royal decree of King Fernando IV.
 Its original name was “Garmendia de Iraurgi” and a year later it was renamed “Salvatierra de Iraurgi”.
 The name “Azpeitia” is first found in 1397.

-During the 13th and 14th centuries there were many battles and wars among prominent families in the town, especially between the Oñatz and Gamboa families.
+During the 13th and 14th centuries, there were many battles and wars among prominent families in the town, especially between the Oñatz and Gamboa families.
 In 1766, there was revolt in the town against King Carlos V's policy of liberalizing the selling and buying of wheat and a rebellious town council was briefly established.
-However, the revolt was quickly suppressed by troops sent from San Sebastian.
+However, the revolt was quickly suppressed by troops sent from San Sebastián.

 The steel and wood industries have historically been the main industries in Azpeitia.
 The Sanctuary of Loyola is its major local tourist attraction, together with the Basque Railway Museum.

 St Ignatius of Loyola (Founder of the Society of Jesus)

 He was born in Loyola, Azpeitia, in 1491 and died in Rome in 1556.
 His family was part of the aristocracy of Biscay.
-As a young man he worked in the service of the viceroy of Navarre.
+As a young man, he worked in the service of the viceroy of Navarre.
 He was injured in both legs during the defence of Pamplona in 1521.
 Afterwards, during his convalescence, he started reading religious books.
 This had a big impact on his life.
 He then travelled to Catalonia, first to the monastery of Montserrat in 1522 and then to Manresa, where he retired to a cave to meditate for a year.
 Afterwards he wrote his most famous book, the Book of Spiritual Exercises (Libro de los Ejercicios Espirituales).

 After various journeys to Rome, Barcelona, Alcalá de Henares and Salamanca, he went to Paris in 1528, where he studied philosophy and theology.
 Together with some other students he founded the core of the Society of Jesus, which received Papal approval in 1540 and chose St Ignatius as its superior general.
 Afterwards, the Jesuits spread all over the world, starting in Europe and then to the Americas.
 When he died, St Ignatius was canonised by the Roman Catholic Church.